 Please note that you are ultimately responsible for payment should there be an excess on your insurance policy, or lapse in cover.

 For injections given in clinic I add the standard BUPA charges.
-Hospitals will charge you for ‘consumables’.
+Hospitals will also charge you for ‘consumables’.
 You should check with the hospital beforehand to find out about these additional costs.

 Sometimes I recommend that an injection is given under ultrasound guidance.
 This will be arranged with a specialist musculoskeletal radiologist who will charge separately.

 Please be aware that the hospital may also charge for drugs, consumables, blood tests and scans etc.

 I strongly recommend that you discuss such charges with the hospital when setting up the appointment and advise your insurers before having injections.

 Concerns or questions about your charges?